ggandor/leap.nvim/README.md

   (language mapping), autocommands via `User` events, among others, and intends to continuously improve in this respect.

-- Be opinionated (but not stubborn): provide reasonable defaults and aim for a small, maintainable core; at the same time, keep the plugin flexible and future-proof via [extension points](#extending-leap).
+- Be opinionated, but not stubborn: provide reasonable defaults and aim for a small, maintainable core; at the same time, keep the plugin flexible and future-proof via [extension points](#extending-leap).